Castau/React_Second_Week/README.md

 * The **Tuesday** assignments include these files:
   * [ReactRouter-Demo - same as tuesday](https://github.com/Castau/React_Second_Week/tree/master/tuesday) - again we were told to just do either the tuesday or friday exercise as they are equivalent.

+I haven't had as much time as I usually do to complete the exercises this week, so some of them are not done compeltely, and I haven't answered the questions asked in the individual exercises this week.